vatnz-dev/std-rte-public/README.md

-# Navigraph NZZC STD RTE Access Repository
+# NZZC STD RTE Access Repository

-This repository exists to enable Navigraph (inc. SimBrief) to routinely pull NZZC STD RTEs and import them for use within the SimBrief flight planning software.
+This repository exists to enable third party access to a consolidated and rich dataset of NZZC STD RTEs.
+Primary utilsation will be by Navigraph.

 **VATNZ Point of Contact**: Tom K, Airspace Manager.
-**Navigraph/SimBrief Point of Contact**: Derek M, SimBrief Lead.

 ----